Central African Republic Gamboula

 Local partner CEFA/ACET conducts agricultural research and extension relevant to small farmers who are food insecure; trials include new varieties of staple crops, vegetables, beans, fruits, as well as animal husbandry and aquaculture in order to determine their suitability to local conditions.
 They introduce successful varieties to communities through farmer cooperatives and train farmers in sustainable farming techniques, animal rearing, and improved oil palm production.
 They reach others through farmer-to-farmer extension throughout the large, under-served country.

-CAR Gamboula Program
+Central African Republic Gamboula Program

 Led by Evangelical Covenant Church/Covenant World Relief and Local Partner CEFA